RobotnikAutomation/rb_theron_sim/README.md

 | `ROBOT_WEB_VIDEO_SERVER_PORT`    | `8092`        | port for web video server        |
 | `ROBOT_WEB_VIDEO_TRANSPORT`      | `compressed`  | type of video transport          |

-## Docker Usage
+## Docker

-In order to run this simulation you will need nvidia graphical accelation
+The simulation requires a graphical user interface and if you have an nvidia powered machine, you can use the nvidia-containers to use graphical acceleration.

 ### Installation of required files